TEC-The-ELidoras-Codex/TEC_Q5EP/README.md

 ./data/: Default output directory for agent runs, memory files, and evidence packs.

 ./docs/: The philosophical and technical heart of the project.
 Contains the core lore, prompt engineering guides, and system specs.
+See `docs/COMMANDS_CHEATSHEET.md` for day-to-day command references.

 ./eval/: Scripts for evaluating the coherence and quality of AI-generated outputs.